-SRS analyzed 4,527 individual samples collected from the 15 stream- and river-water quality locations during 2020, with 3,470 of 3,819 (91%) meeting South Carolina Freshwater Quality Standards, as available.
+SRS analyzed 4,590 individual samples collected from the 15 stream- and river-water quality locations during 2021, with 3,525 of 3,870 (91.1%) meeting South Carolina Freshwater Quality Standards, as available.
 (Not all analytes sampled have a standard.)
-Averages for each river and stream location met standards for beryllium, cadmium, chromium, mercury, nickel, nitrate, nitrite, zinc, pesticides, herbicides, and PCBs.
-Additionally, averages for each river location met standards for dissolved oxygen and temperature.
+All samples met standards for beryllium, nickel, nitrite, thorium, temperature, pesticides, herbicides, and PCBs.
+Averages for each river and stream location met standards for cadmium, chromium, copper, lead, mercury, nitrate, zinc, and dissolved oxygen.
+Additionally, all locations met pH maximum standards.
 Appendix Table C-1 summarizes the analytical results.
 These results continue to indicate that SRS discharges are not significantly affecting the water quality of onsite streams or the Savannah River.